-The tier I portion of a railroad retirement annuity is based on both the railroad retirement and social security earnings credits acquired by an employee and computed under social security formulas.
+The tier I portion of a railroad retirement annuity is based on both the railroad retirement and social security earnings acquired by an employee and computed under social security formulas.
 It approximates what social security would pay if railroad work were covered by social security.
-Tier I benefits are, therefore, reduced by the amount of any actual social security benefit paid on the basis of nonrailroad employment, in order to prevent a duplication of benefits based on social security-covered earnings.
+The tier I portion is, therefore, reduced by the amount of any actual social security benefit paid on the basis of nonrailroad employment, in order to prevent a duplication of benefits based on social security-covered earnings.

-In addition, following principles of social security law which limit payment to the higher of any two or more benefits payable to an individual at one time, the tier I dual benefit reduction applies to an annuity even if the social security benefit is based on the earnings record of someone other than the railroad employee, such as a spouse or former spouse.
-An annuitant is required to advise the RRB if any benefits are received directly from the Social Security Administration or if those benefits increase (other than for a cost-of living increase) to avoid a railroad retirement benefit overpayment.
+In addition, following principles of social security law which limit payment to the higher of any two or more benefits payable to an individual at one time, the tier I social security benefit reduction applies to an annuity even if the social security benefit is based on the earnings record of someone other than the railroad employee, such as a spouse or former spouse.
+An annuitant is required to advise the RRB if any benefits are received directly from the Social Security Administration or if those benefits increase (other than for a cost-of-living increase) to avoid a railroad retirement annuity overpayment.

 The tier II portion of a railroad retirement annuity is based on the railroad employee’s railroad service and earnings alone and is computed under a separate formula.
 It is not reduced for entitlement to a social security benefit.

 3. Are there any exceptions to the railroad retirement annuity reduction for social security benefits?